Financial Aid & Scholarships

 Financial Aid Workshops

-Attend one of our Financial Aid Workshops starting in February where we can assist you in completing your application.
-Prior to attending, please follow the very important instructions, and then register for a Financial Aid Workshop.
+Attend one of our Financial Aid Workshops starting October 2022.
+A Financial Aid Specialist will assist you in completing your FAFSA application.
+Before attending, please follow these very important INSTRUCTIONS, and then register for a Financial Aid Workshop.

 What comes after FAFSA?